Determinant and Pfaffian formulas for particle annihilation: Setup

 \subsection{Performances}

-\begin{definition}[Performance] An \emph{annihilation performance} $\perf$ specifies: \begin{itemize} \item A collision diagram: which particles annihilated and where; \item Final positions for each survivor; \item At each collision vertex~$v$: an ordered list of ghost pairs produced at~$v$.
-A vertex with $m$ incoming edges and outdegree~$d$ produces $(m - d)/2$ ghost pairs; \item A global numbering $j = 1, \ldots, k$ of all ghost pairs across all vertices; \item For each ghost pair~$j$: an ordered pair of ghost paths from the collision vertex to positions $a_j$ and $b_j$. \end{itemize} The \emph{weight} of a performance is
+\begin{definition}[Performance] An \emph{annihilation performance} $\perf$ specifies: \begin{itemize} \item A collision diagram: which particles annihilated and where; \item Final positions for each survivor; \item For each anchor (\Cref{def:anchors}): an ordered pair of ghost paths from its collision vertex---the ghost pair at that anchor; \item A global numbering of the ghost pairs: a bijection from the anchors to $\{1, \ldots, k\}$.
+Ghost pair~$j$ is the pair at the anchor numbered~$j$, with ghost paths $\Gamma_{j,1}, \Gamma_{j,2}$ to positions $a_j$ and~$b_j$. \end{itemize} The \emph{weight} of a performance is

 where $\Gamma_{j,1}$ is the ghost path to position $a_j = y_{(j,1)}$ and $\Gamma_{j,2}$ is the ghost path to position $b_j = y_{(j,2)}$. \end{definition}